Home > Articles > Creating a Workflow

 1. Click the User Menu on the top right corner of the screen.

-• You will land on the Settings page.
+2. Click the Settings button.
+You will and on the Settings page.

 3. Look for the Automation section.